Inflect logo

 FactorRating / DataNotes

-Direct Cloud On-Ramps0 – as of September 2025Access is via network extension from hubs like Minneapolis or Denver.
+Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are in Minneapolis or Denver; private network extensions are available.

-Power Cost$0.23/kWh – as of September 2025Industrial power costs are offset by a grid with a majority renewable mix.
+Power Cost$0.23/kWh – as of September 2025Industrial rates are above the US average, balanced by a high renewable energy mix.

-Tax IncentivesYesMultiple data center-specific sales and property tax exemptions and abatements are available.
+Tax IncentivesYesMultiple DC-specific sales, use, and property tax exemptions and abatements are available.

-Sales Tax4.25% (state rate) – as of Midyear 2025Lower than many competing states, with exemptions available for qualified data centers.
+Sales Tax4.25% – as of July 2025State-level tax, but significant exemptions are available for qualified data center projects.

 Network & Connectivity Ecosystem